MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-get-pki-certs.md

 ## Generate certificate signing requests for new deployments

-To prepare certificate signing requests for new Azure Stack Hub PKI certificates, select one of following the proceed with the following steps:
+To prepare certificate signing requests for new Azure Stack Hub PKI certificates, select a "Subject" format then proceed with the following steps:

 # [Subject with no CN](#tab/omit-cn)

-Content for Subject with no CN
+> [!NOTE]
+> The first DNS name of the Azure Stack Hub service will be configured on the certificate request.

 # [Subject with CN](#tab/add-cn)

-Content for Subject with a CN
+> [!NOTE]
+> The CN you specify will be configured on every certificate request.

 # [Subject with only CN](#tab/only-cn)

-Content for Subject with only a CN
+TBD: Customize steps below to show `New-AzsCertificateSigningRequest` with the `-CertificateType` parameter below, instead of `New-AzsHub<type>CertificateSigningRequest`.

 ---